The Seminole County Fire Department has seen a great deal of change and growth since its formation in 1974. What has remained constant is its mission:

 Health/Wellness Initiative (established 2006)

 This supports the “go home safe” part of our mission.
-Seminole County EMS/Fire/Rescue places great emphasis on assuring its members are physically fit for duty and that they go home safe.
+Seminole County Fire Department places great emphasis on assuring its members are physically fit for duty and that they go home safe.
 The Health and Wellness Initiative is designed to support this.
 It is an adaptation of the IAFF/IAFC Initiative that includes regular physicals, additional cardiac screening, annual fitness evaluation and annual incumbent physical ability testing.
-Seminole County EMS/Fire/Rescue has over 350 athletes on its winning team and is one of the most physically fit departments in the State.
+Seminole County Fire Department has over 350 athletes on its winning team and is one of the most physically fit departments in the State.

 Facility Improvements (established 2005)